-E*TRADE Adaptive Portfolio has a $10,000 brokerage minimum, and in late 2016 lowered its minimum for Individual Retirement Accounts to $5,000.
-It has a flat annual management fee of 0.30%, excluding individual fund fees, which range from 0.05% to .18% for ETF-only portfolios and 0.20% to 0.45% for “hybrid” portfolios.
+E*TRADE Core Portfolios has a $5,000 minimum deposit and a flat annual management fee of 0.30%, excluding individual fund fees, which range from 0.05% to .11% for the five primary portfolios.

 For example, an investor with $10,000 would pay a base management fee of $30 per year (0.0030 x $10,000) plus the fund expense ratios charged for the holdings themselves.

 |View All Fees||E*TRADE Core Portfolios||Betterment||Wealthfront||TD Ameritrade Essential Portfolios||Schwab Intelligent Portfolios|

-|Annual Fee - $5,000||0.30%||0.25%||0.0%||0.30%||0.00%|
+|Annual Fee - $5,000||0.30%||0.25%||0.25%||0.30%||0.00%|

-|Annual Fee - $25,000||0.30%||0.25%||0.15%||0.30%||0.00%|
+|Annual Fee - $25,000||0.30%||0.25%||0.25%||0.30%||0.00%|

-|Annual Fee - $50,000||0.30%||0.25%||0.20%||0.30%||0.00%|
+|Annual Fee - $50,000||0.30%||0.25%||0.25%||0.30%||0.00%|

-|Annual Fee - $100,000||0.30%||0.25%||0.23%||0.30%||0.00%|
+|Annual Fee - $100,000||0.30%||0.25%||0.25%||0.30%||0.00%|

 |Annual Fee - $1,000,000||0.30%||0.25%||0.25%||0.30%||0.00%|